 IVF is significantly more successful than natural fertility due to the high number of eggs produced in one cycle and the minimal number of sperm needed to fertilize them.

 However, the body has its own defense against multiple pregnancies.
-When facing multiple growing follicles, the brain and pituitary can trigger ovulation of the largest follicle by releasing LH (luteinizing hormone), and once the first egg has been released, all the remaining follicles will stop growing.
+When facing multiple growing follicles, the brain and pituitary can trigger ovulation of the largest follicle by releasing LH (luteinizing hormone).
+Once the first egg has been released all the remaining follicles will stop growing.

-Thus, we must use another type of medications to prevent the interference of Mother Nature.
-These medications (Lupron or an GnRH antogonist) act on the brain and pituitary to prevent the release of LH to cause premature ovulation.
+Thus, we must use another type of medication to prevent the interference of Mother Nature.
+These medications (Lupron or a GnRH antagonist) act on the brain and pituitary to prevent the release of LH to cause premature ovulation.
 Once the risk of premature ovulation has been eliminated, ovarian stimulation can proceed until the follicles become mature and ready for egg retrieval.

 Once the pituitary can no longer interfere with the growth of the follicles, stimulation of the ovaries can begin with close monitoring of the ovaries by ultrasound and hormone levels.
 This is where there can be great variation as patients can benefit from different stimulation protocols depending on their unique situations.

 About 36 hours after HCG triggering, the eggs are aspirated through the vagina under ultrasound guidance in the office.
 The patient sleeps for about 20 minutes under deep IV sedation given by an anesthesiologist.
-Once the retrieval is completed, she would wake up almost immediately after the IV medications are discontinued.
-Most women have mild pelvic soreness and cramping after the procedure, but this is self limited, resolving within a couple of hours after the retrieval.
+Once the retrieval is complete the patient wakes up almost immediately after the IV medications are discontinued.
+Most women have mild pelvic soreness and cramping after the procedure but this is self limited, resolving within a couple of hours after the retrieval.

 Once the eggs are collected, identified and prepared, they are ready for fertilization in the lab.